2107 - Family Medical Leave Act / California Family Rights Act

-At the end of an employee's period(s) of PDL, a CFRA eligible employee may request a CFRA leave of up to 12 workweeks for reason of birth of her child.
-There is no requirement that either the employee or child have a serious health condition nor is there a requirement that the employee no longer be disabled by her pregnancy, childbirth, or related medical condition before taking CFRA leave for reason of birth of her child.
+At the end of an employee's period(s) of PDL, a CFRA eligible employee may request a CFRA leave of up to 12 workweeks for reason of birth of a child.
+There is no requirement that either the employee or child have a serious health condition nor is there a requirement that the employee no longer be disabled by pregnancy, childbirth, or related medical condition before taking CFRA leave for reason of birth of a child.
 For additional information on PDL, refer to Policy 2120.

 Under some circumstances, employees may take FMLA/CFRA leave intermittently, which means taking leave in separate periods of time, or by reducing their normal weekly or daily work schedule.
 If FMLA/CFRA leave is used for bonding with a child, the basic minimum leave duration is two weeks.
 However, the employer must grant a request for leave of less than two weeks on any two occasions.